-Investment adviser pleads guilty to lying to SEC officials during an examination
+Investment adviser pleads guilty to lying to SEC officials during an examination - .PDF file.

 On 13 September 2013, the Securities and Exchange Commission (SEC) charged Fredrick D Scott, the owner of a New York-based investment advisory firm, with defrauding investors while exaggerating the amount of assets under his management.
 On the same day, in a parallel criminal action in the Eastern District of New York, Scott pled guilty to making materially false statements to the SEC in the course of an examination.
 These cases serve as a reminder of the government’s aggressive pursuit of fraudulent investment advisers, including its willingness to bring criminal charges based on statements made during an examination.